By Natalie Fertig

 At the end of the story in THE AVENGERS, the group of heroes is ready to sacrifice their lives to stop the evil force threatening Earth, which is led by the demonic figure from Norse mythology, Loki.
 In fact, during the climactic battle, one of the heroes will have to risk his own life in order to save everyone else.

 This notion of sacrifice has become a frequent theme in many recent superhero stories, from SPIDER-MAN 2 to CAPTAIN AMERICA and THE GREEN LANTERN.
 In fact, one might say that sacrifice is in the very DNA of nearly all stories about superheroes and heroes.

-Actually, it’s such a central motif that one of the people MOVIEGUIDE(r) helped inspire with our work, film scholar Dr. Stan Williams, wrote that in many stories, not just stories with heroes in them, sacrifice is a key theme in Act 2 and 3 of many stories, including movies like THE AVENGERS.
+Actually, it’s such a central motif that one of the people MOVIEGUIDE(r) helped inspire with our work, film scholar Dr. Stan Williams, wrote that in many stories, not just stories with heroes in them, sacrifice is a key theme in Act 2 and 3, including movies like THE AVENGERS.

 As such, the theme of sacrifice is part of a narrative structure that reflects the “greatest story ever told” – the story of Jesus Christ’s birth, teaching, suffering, sacrifice, death, and resurrection.
 The whole structure may be outlined as follows:

 Promise, Birth, Suffering, Sacrifice, and Resurrection/Redemption.

 This pattern is reflected in many, if not most, hero stories.
 Thus, it can be found in both STAR WARS and THE AVENGERS.